 The Group has debt denominated in US dollars and is therefore exposed to movements in US dollar interest rates.
-This debt bears interest at 6.17% over LIBOR.
-A change in LIBOR of +/- 1% would not have a material effect on the financial results of the Group.
+A change in LIBOR of +/-1% would not have a material effect on the financial results of the Group.
 It is the policy of the Group to settle trade payables within agreed terms so that no interest is incurred on those liabilities.